AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 ### <a id="set-cookie"></a> ⚡️ set-cookie

-Sets a cookie with the specified name and value.
-Cookie path defaults to root.
+Sets a cookie with the specified name, value, and path.

 **Syntax**
 ```
-example.org#%#//scriptlet('set-cookie', name, value)
+example.org#%#//scriptlet('set-cookie', name, value[, path])
 ```

 - `name` - required, cookie name to be set